SemeAIPletinnya/proof-of-resonance-online/README.md

 ## 🌟 Overview

 **Proof-of-Resonance (PoR)** is a novel computational paradigm that does **not** rely on classical loss minimization.
-Instead, PoR applies **resonance optimization**, where iterative systems evolve toward:
+PoR instead applies **resonance optimization**, where iterative systems evolve toward:

 - low noise
 - high stability